-Harley-Davidson Three-Speed Transmission Rebuild
+Harley-Davidson VL Transmission Rebuild

-rebuilt Harley-Davidson three-speed transmission after assembly
+Completed Harley-Davidson VL three-speed transmission after rebuild

-Pictured above is the result of a full day of work, a completely rebuilt three-speed transmission.
-The day started with a pile of parts, both old and new as well as a thoroughly cleaned transmission case.
+Pictured above is the result of a full day of work: a completely rebuilt three-speed transmission.
+The day started with a pile of parts, both old and new, as well as a thoroughly cleaned transmission case.

-and are one of the improvements that we made during the rebuild.
+The first step was to install new sealed bearings for the main shaft.
+These are available from Replicant Metals and are one of the improvements that we made during the rebuild.
 In order to properly install the bearings, the case was carefully heated with a torch while the bearings were left outside in the snow to cool.

 With the case ready, it was time to start filling it with gears.
 First to be installed was a new main shaft and slider gear from Eastern Motorcycle Parts.
 As you can see from the next picture, my original slider gear looks pretty worn when compared with the new one from Eastern Motorcycle Parts.